barryclark/jekyll-now/_posts/2020-10-07-vector-editors.md

 ## 3. Explore some of the extra design and collaboration tools in Figma

 ## 4. Open Lab Time
+### Scenario
+You have a startup company (either yours or a client) that needs a quick and dirty SVG logo for a weekend hackathon.
+No one on the team is a graphic designer so you decide to create a logo using open source icons and Figma.

 ## Clean-up Time!